yaldak/osgi-rest-example/README.md

 ## Synopsis

-This is an enterprise-class RESTful microservice built on top of Apache Karaf.
+This is an "enterprise-almost"-class RESTful microservice built on top of Apache Karaf.
 The build toolchain is docker-ready, allowing you to create images ready for deployment on any environment that supports docker.

 The purpose of this demo is to showcase a robust solution using OSGi and popular Java EE technologies.

+The architecture is made in good faith, but can benefit from further iteration (see the Wishlist).

+Of course, there are much easier ways to create a simple REST API.
+I went all out because I wanted to show a variety of EE tech.
+If I were in a time challenge, this could have been made very quickly with Express and Node.

 ## Technologies